xendit/kompare/README.md

 ## Contributing

-PRs are testing and opening issues are all welcome!
+PRs, testing and opening issues are all welcome!